neiladvani21/project-selene/WRITEUP.md

 This also means the mapper is fully reproducible.
 Run it ten times, get the same `map.json`.
 That matters for an infrastructure assessment tool — if the measurement layer is stochastic, you can't trust it.

 ### Decision 2 — Don't flatten the dependency model

+A dependency graph can tell you where risk travels, but not whether the map is still true.

 The obvious approach is to collect `/dependencies` and `/supplies`, build a graph, and call edges either "present" or "missing."
 I didn't do that because it collapses three fundamentally different conditions into one: